jepjoo/comfyui-openai-api/README.md

+Thanks to hekmon for the original nodes!

+I have added:

+- top_k sampler
+- audio input (works with Gemma 4)
+- node for thinking enable/disable toggle
+- node for reasoning levels: minimal, low, medium, high, xhigh, max
+- "Unload after generating" toggle to Chat Completion node, (works with llama-server in router mode)

+PS. my changes are completely vibecoded with Qwen 3.6/3.8 27B, code quality might be poor, I have zero expertise in coding.

+---

 # ComfyUI OpenAI API

 This repository contains ComfyUI nodes that integrates with the OpenAI API: it allows you to use language models and vision language models within your workflow.